robang74/roberto-a-foglietta/329-the-real-reason-why-putin-is-so-hated.md

 ### Nota #2

-As of April 2025, total assistance allocated by Europe to Ukraine stands at $157B, which is $26B more than the U.S., which has provided more military aid, instead.
+As of April 2025, total assistance allocated by Europe to Ukraine stands at $157B: $26B more than the U.S., which has provided more military aid, instead.
 The AML events chain to the default started in Q1/2023 with the arrival of nearly 100 accountants in Kiev to audit the use of American aid.
 The default happens in June 2025, when the news about Ukraine's specific state-bond default on its GDP-linked sovereign debt payment of $665 million to holders of the warrants, marking the first default on these instruments. (cfr.
 [AML & default](317-ww3-simply-explained-for-dummies.md#money-laundering-and-ukraine-default?target=_blank))

 ---